Business Management: Accounting Assistant - Certificate

 This course simulates business operations using an online computerized accounting system.
 Operations include business set up, vendor and customer maintenance, inventory management, bank reconciliations, financial reporting, and financial analysis.

-BA231 Information Technology/Business (Course offered online)
+BA231 Introduction to Management Information Systems (Course offered online)

 Credits 4Fall

-Registration Requirement: BA131 or BT210ZWA, BT210ZEA, BT210ZEB and BT210ZPA, or instructor permission.
+Registration Requirement: BA131 or instructor permission.

 This course presents business professionals with the basic concepts and skills for the strategic use of information systems in the organization.
 This course describes how information systems can be applied to business processes by supporting communications, improving decision making and increasing organizational performance.
 The components and development of the appropriate personal, workgroup and enterprise systems are examined.